 Putting up a string of lights, lanterns, and luminaria is also a great idea for a garden and hinterland wedding.
 These will not only make the venue cozier and more romantic; the lights will also brighten up the garden once the sun goes down.

-Other decorations that you should consider include a flower arch to mark the spot where you’ll be saying “I do’s”, a rustic backdrop to add more beauty to photos, and wine barrels or tree stumps with flowers as aisle decorations.
+Other decorations that you should consider include a flower arch to mark the spot where you’ll be saying the “I do’s”, a rustic backdrop to add more beauty to photos, and wine barrels or tree stumps with flowers as aisle decorations.

 Wonder what’s on trend?
 Read our article ‘Wedding trends of 2020 – The Good, The Bad & The Ugly‘.